capraconsulting/caprakurs-roll-your-own-k8s/README.md

        ```
         </details>
 2. (Jakob jobber med denne.
 Mer spesifikt.
 Leser om flanell og pr;ver [ finne ut hvordan installere) Decide on a Pod network add-on.
 This is required to get network between your pods.
 We will use [Flannel](https://github.com/coreos/flannel).
-3. (Jakob jobber med denne)                            Install kubeadm, kubelet and kubectl on the host machine (Guide)
+3. Install kubeadm, kubelet and kubectl on all the machines.
+Kubectl is only needed on the control node, but why not install on all the nodes?
+You simply do copy paste either way:)
-   Add Google GPG key to keystore
-   `sudo apt-get install -y kubelet kubeadm kubectl`
-   Installer kubectl
     1. `sudo apt update`
     2. `sudo apt-get install -y apt-transport-https ca-certificates curl gpg`
     3. `curl -fsSL https://pkgs.k8s.io/core:/stable:/v1.31/deb/Release.key | sudo gpg --dearmor -o /etc/apt/keyrings/kubernetes-apt-keyring.gpg`